rafaelmardojai/firefox-gnome-theme/README.md

 	Hide redundant WebRTC indicator since GNOME provides their own privacy icons in the top right.

+- **Hide unified extensions button** `gnomeTheme.hideUnifiedExtensions`

+	Hide unified extensions button from the navbar, you can also use `extensions.unifiedExtensions.enabled` instead, which is only going to work till Firefox 111.

 - **Drag window from headerbar buttons** `gnomeTheme.dragWindowHeaderbarButtons`

 	Allow dragging the window from headerbar buttons.